 if bb-yum? then bb-yum-install somepackage fi

-repository is installed.
+REPOSITORY repository is installed.
 Usage:if bb-yum-repo? somerepo then rpm -ivh "http://example.com/repo/centos/somerepo.noarch.rpm" fi

-is installed.BB_YUM_UPDATED
+PACKAGE is installed.BB_YUM_UPDATED to true.

-So the second call of this function does nothing.Installs PACKAGE
+So the second call of this function does nothing.Installs PACKAGE if it is not already installed.
+It uses

-for checking PACKAGE
+bb-yum-package? for checking PACKAGE

 installation status, and bb-yum-update